hshi/AFQMCLAB/README.md

 might need to move to `-openmp` (icpc) later.
 - Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

+  //TODO: Change python fit into a class.

+  //TODO: Update my script to use . instead of import from different directory.

   //TODO: Check Mingpu's pairing case?

   //TODO: Add a UHF code?